cloudmesh/pi/content/en/tutorial/ubuntu-burn/index.md

   9   96.87.9.122  15.804ms  15.120ms  15.679ms
 ```

-> Hint: Again, you can use ctrl+c to keyboard interrupt and terminate traceroute.
+> Hint: If traceroute isn't terminating, you can use ctrl+c to keyboard interrupt and terminate traceroute.

 Note here how the first line of the result of `traceroute` indicates we went through the `manager` at ip `10.1.1.2`
 to access the internet.
 This is expected.